Runo22/DormLogin/README.md

     Only click net.bat and wait, it will close automaticly

 *** IMORTANT
-If you saw a file called Debug.log it deleted at the next time you run net.bat
+If you saw a file called Debug.log it will be deleted at the next time you run net.bat

 Optional: